 In contact sports like rugby or boxing, head injury can be a common occurrence, even when protective headwear is used.
 CBD is able to protect against this damage by stimulating the growth and development of brain neurons.

-If you often have topical or chronic pain as a result of sports injuries, applying CBD creams or oils could prove to be an excellent remedy.
+If you often have topical or chronic pain as a result of sports injuries, using CBD E Liquids could prove to be an excellent remedy.
 It has been proven to reduce spasms in multiple sclerosis (MS) patients and also significantly reduces chronic pain in adults.

 These effects mean that CBD products have great potential to be used as pain relief products by sportspeople and athletes, applying topically to the affected area for effective pain dissipation.
 Being pain-free can help athletes to train and compete at a higher standard, while also aiding their mental wellbeing.